Ruth McIlroy MBACP(Senior Accredited Supervisor and Therapist)

 Other areas of counselling I deal with

-I have years of experience in offering therapy for personal development, self development and support for those in the helping professions, NHS or caring professions, for example therapists, psychotherapists and counsellors.
+I have more than 10 years experience offering therapy for personal development, self development and support for those in the helping professions, NHS or caring professions, for example hospital staff and therapists, psychotherapists and counsellors.
 I offer counselling supervision and have been a clinical supervisor for several years.
 I worked with health service professionals in workplace counselling and and staff counselling for 10 years.
 I can offer EMDR as an EMDR Europe qualified practitioner.

 Some of the issues I've worked with over the years are: abuse (emotional abuse and sexual abuse); anger management; low self-esteem; low self-confidence; anxiety; work-related issues such as bullying, stress, redundancy and problems with colleagues; PTSD (Post traumatic Stress Disorder), and general trauma.